nffdev/Luminar/Technical Documentation.md

 2. **Dynamic API Loading**: Dynamically resolving Windows function addresses to avoid detections based on import tables
 3. **Anti-Analysis Techniques**: Implementing checks to detect debuggers and analysis environments
 4. **Data Encryption**: Encrypting all sensitive data stored and transmitted

+---

+*This documentation is confidential and intended only for authorized developers of the Luminar project.
+Any unauthorized distribution is strictly prohibited.*